 Cheltenham Gold Cup Betting Tips

 The highlight of the whole Cheltenham Festival is the Cheltenham Gold Cup.
-Run on the final day of the Festival, the Gold Cup is the perfect ending to the 4 day event.
-To help you out with your selections this year, Bet UK have a complete racecard and Gold Cup betting tip with updated ante post and pre-race odds as we lead up to the event.
+Run on the Festival’s final day, the Gold Cup is the perfect ending to the four-day event.
+To help you out with your selections this year, Bet UK have a complete racecard and Gold Cup betting tip with updated ante-post and pre-race odds as we lead up to the event.

 Grade 1 - Class 1 - 3m 2 1/2f